 OYNP: On Your Next Purchase.
 Used when referring to coupons that you can use on your next purchase (order) at that store (sometimes competitors will take them).

 PG: Proctor & Gamble.
-A big chain of brands that also puts out a coupon insert.
+A big chain of brands also puts out a coupon insert.

 PG eSaver: A website that has electronic coupons that you can load onto your club card.